joznia/MSFREEDOM/README.md

 ## Guides:
-Get a clean Enterprise LTSC ISO v316 (using SVF repository):
+Get a clean Enterprise LTSC ISO (version .316) (using SVF repository):

 **Skip steps 2, 5 and 6 if you want to use en_US as your language.**